Experiences & Case Studies - Safe and Sound Protocol

 First weeks: Cautious start

-Irene started with short-term sessions - sometimes just a few minutes.
-She immediately noticed that listening at night before bed had a positive effect on sleep depth: ’Listening before I go to sleep has a very positive effect on deeper sleep.“
+Irene started with short sessions—sometimes just a few minutes.
+She immediately noticed that listening in the evening before bed had a positive effect on the depth of her sleep: ’When I listen before going to sleep, it has a very positive effect on my deep sleep.“

-Gradually, Irene built up to 10 to 12 minutes per session.
-She learned to read her system carefully: as soon as she noticed that her head “couldn't take it anymore,” she stopped immediately.
-She described that although she was still housebound, she was making “quantum leaps” compared to the millimeter-steps before.
+Irene gradually built up to 10 to 12 minutes per session.
+She learned to read her body’s signals carefully: as soon as she noticed that her head “couldn’t take it anymore,” she stopped immediately.
+She described how, even though she was still confined to her home, she was making “quantum leaps” compared to the millimeter-by-millimeter progress she’d made before.

-“I'm still housebound, but I'm making quantum leaps compared to before, when it was mm steps.
-Brings me back to life well.”
+“I’m still confined to my home, but I’m making huge strides compared to before, when it was just baby steps.
+It’s really bringing me back to life.”

 — Irene, SoundTherapy client (anonymous)